elchic00/CrimeInQueens/index.md

   ![Crimes by precinct in queens](crimesByPrec.png)

- <p>You can use the folium map while viewing the histogram to see where each precinct is on the map.</p>
+ <p>You can use the folium map while viewing the histogram to see where each precinct is on the map.
+This way you can find the precinct covering your neighborhood</p>
    <iframe src="map.html" height="500" width="500"></iframe>
    ![Total crime in queens this year](yearToDateQueens.png)
    ![Total historical crime](historicCrime.png)